-Today, any online store with some idea of how to operate in their market space, performs an analysis of their site visitors, and as soon as the visitor makes a purchase, they will survey the customer to ask about their shopping experience.
+Today, any online store with some idea of how to operate in their market space, performs an analysis of their site visitors.
+Furthermore, as soon as the visitor makes a purchase, they will survey the customer to ask about their shopping experience.

-Physical retailers, on the other hand are in a different situration.
-Few use in-store surveys to analyze customer behaviour in the store, and even fewer survey customers after they make a purchase.
+Physical retailers, on the other hand are in a different situation.
+Few use in-store surveys to analyze customer behaviour in the store, and even fewer use a customer service questionnaire after a purchase is made.

 So in the day-to-day dealings with customers, there's really not much to go on, if the store manager wants to get a sense of how happy the customers are.

-And if they are so lucky to have an advantage programme in place that is able to shoot a email to the purchasing customer, then they still don't know the opinion of the non-purchasing visitors.
+Also, if they are so lucky to have an advantage programme in place that is able to shoot an email to the purchasing customer, then they still don't know the opinion of the non-purchasing visitors.

 Imagine that you sitting at the side of person, whos vital signs are weak.
 Would you send him a survey via mail to enquire about his health, or would you take his pulse?